Sarkasian/meditations/the-meditations-of-marcus-aurelius/a-s-l-farquharson.md

 Title: The Meditations of Marcus Aurelius
-Author: Robert Frost
+Author: Arthur Farquharson
-Year: 1916
+Year: 1944
-Language: English

 From my grandfather Verus: the lessons of noble character and even temper.